Fitting Star Wars: Galaxy’s Edge into Your Day

 There are five locations inside Star Wars: Galaxy’s Edge to find food and snacks.
 None of the dining options available in Star Wars: Galaxy’s Edge require Advance Dining Reservations (ADR).
 All are quick-service style and most offer Mobile Ordering (order food via the Disneyland app then click when you’re ready to pick up).
 This is a convenient time saver, especially for parents with hungry kiddos!

 Food at Star Wars Galaxy’s Edge is touted as innovative and unique.
 But are the menu items in Star Wars Land too creative for toddler taste buds?
-Is there anything here that will appease a preschooler and which location is the best Star Wars Land restaurant for toddlers or preschoolers?
+Is there anything here that will appease a preschooler?
+Which location is the best Star Wars Land restaurant for toddlers or preschoolers?
 Click through this post about the best foods in Galaxy’s Edge around $15 from my friend Jessica at The Happiest Blog on Earth.

 Star Wars: Galaxy’s Edge for Preschoolers & Toddlers – Kid’s Meals